TobikoData/sqlmesh/docs/concepts/models/overview.md

 :   Whether the model's SQL should be optimized.
 This attribute is `true` by default.
 Setting it to `false` causes SQLMesh to disable query canonicalization & simplification.
 This should be turned off only if the optimized query leads to errors such as surpassing text limit.

+  NOTE: Turning off the optimizer will also disable column-level lineage, unless the query is manually qualified and all `SELECT` stars are expanded.

 ## Incremental Model Properties